gregdevs/ebay-redux-app/README.md

 `/item/featured/{keywords}` - a little bonus I threw in;

-*Ebay API had cors issues, so I had to take some time to create a proxy to get the data**
+*Ebay API had cors issues, so I had to take some time to create a proxy to get the data (setupProxy.js)**